36 Must See Places in New York

 Catch a Broadway Show

 There is nothing quite like seeing a Broadway show on Broadway.
 It’s such an important part of New York culture and supporting the arts is always a good idea!
-If you’re going to pick one experience in this must see places in New York guide – let it be this.
-Broadway Shows come in all shapes and sizes and they have a show for everyone to love.
+If you’re going to pick one experience in this “must see places in New York guide” – let it be this.
+There are numerous Broadway shows in New York City at any given time, ranging from classic musicals to new and innovative productions.
+They come in all shapes and sizes and they have a show for everyone to love.
 Check out broadway.com for showtimes!

 Visit Bryant Park